dolthub/dolt-workbench/README.md

 ```

 If you want the server to start up with a configured database connection, add a
-`.development.env` file with a `DATABASE_CONNECTION` field, like so:
+`.development.env` file with a `DATABASE_URL` field, like so:

 ```bash
 DATABASE_URL="mysql://[username]:[password]@[host]/[database]"
 ```

-Otherwise you will be able to provide a connection string from the UI.
+Otherwise you will be able to provide connection information from the UI.

 ### Run the web server